 Assigned diet plan.

-Analysis was adjusted for baseline characteristics of study participants (weight, body mass index, gender, clinical chemistries, etc.).
+Analysis was adjusted for baseline characteristics of study participants (weight, BMI, gender, clinical chemistries, etc.).

 - Initial N: 129 enrolled in the study (31 males, 98 females)